Nilson Angulo

-Nilson David Angulo Ramírez (born 19 June 2003) is an Ecuadorian professional footballer who plays as a forward for Anderlecht and the Ecuador national team.
+Nilson David Angulo Ramírez (born 19 June 2003) is an Ecuadorian professional footballer who plays as a winger or wide midfielder for Premier League club Sunderland and the Ecuador national team.

 Club career

-In June 2022, Angulo joined Belgian First Division A side Anderlecht on a five-year deal.
+Angulo started his senior career at LDU Quito.
+In June 2022, he joined Belgian First Division A side Anderlecht on a five-year deal.
+He scored his first goal for the club in a 2–1 away win over Club Brugge on 5 February 2024.

+On 2 February 2026, Angulo signed for Sunderland on a four-and-a-half year deal.

 International career

 In October 2021, Angulo made his senior international debut for Ecuador, playing in a 3–2 friendly win over Mexico.

-During the friendlies of the 2022 September window he played in matches against Saudi Arabia and Japan.

-On May 9, 2023, Nilson Angulo was called up to play at the U20 Fifa World Cup which will take place in Argentina.
+On 9 May 2023, Angulo was called up for the 2023 FIFA U-20 World Cup in Argentina.

+On 31 May 2026, Angulo was selected in the 26-man squad for the 2026 FIFA World Cup.
+A month later, on 25 June, he scored a goal and was named Man of the Match in a 2–1 victory over Germany, helping his country secure qualification for the knockout stage.